joe7575/techage/manuals/manual_ta4_EN.md

 - Set the worker block, fill it with items and set up the detector via the menu
 - Build the ring with tubes and magnets
 - Connect all magnets and the detector with power cables
-- Connect all magnets and the detector to the yellow tubes and fill with hydrogen
+- Connect all magnets and the detector with the yellow tubes and pump the isobutane into the tube system with a pump
 - Install a TA4 pump as a vacuum pump on the detector and switch it on (no additional tank is required).
 If the pump goes into "standby", the vacuum is established.
 This will take a few seconds
 - assemble the cooler (heat exchanger) and connect it to the power cable
 - Place the TA4 terminal in front of the detector and connect it to the detector via `connect <number>`
 - Switch on / connect the power supply
 - switch on the cooler (heat exchanger)
 - Switch on the detector via `start` on the TA4 terminal.
 After a few test steps, the detector goes into normal operation or outputs an error.
+- The collider has to run continuously and then gradually delivers experience points.
+For 10 points, the collider has to run for a few hours

 [techage_ta4c|image]